 These flooring options are strong and long-lasting, but people gradually began covering them with carpet.
 The current home remodeling trend, nonetheless, is to expose the hardwood floors and let their natural beauty shine through.

 There are multiple kinds of wood grain designs from which to pick.
-Keep reading this article to learn more about the different wood grain patterns.
+Let’s take a closer look at the different wood grain patterns.

 What Is Wood Grain?